microsoft/prose/documentation/prose/tutorial.md

 Program synthesis starts with a specification: what do we want from a desired program?
 In PROSE, specifications are *inductive*: they specify an output of a desired program on some input state, or, more generally, some property of this output.
-In this tutorial, we start with the simplest form of such a spec -- `ExampleSpecification`, an input-output example.
+In this tutorial, we start with the simplest form of such a spec -- `ExampleSpec`, an input-output example.
 Given a spec, we invoke a learning session on it, generating a set of programs in the DSL that are consistent with the input-output examples in the spec.

 ``` csharp